Chooses the right things.

 - Availability for team & clients.
 Personal communication is preferred.

-- A great team which takes care about the product and the results.
+- A great team that takes care of the product and the results.

 - Be able to ask for forgiveness, not permission.